digitalbazaar/bitstring/README.md

 ## Install

-To install get the latest version from NPM
+To install get the latest version from NPM:

 ```
 npm install @digitalbazaar/bitstring